corispade/UFO_Sightings/README.md

 Scrolling down, you will come to the dynamic search table:
 * Using the search filters on the left, type in the value you would like to search
-* You can search based on city, state, country, and shape
+* You can search based on date, city, state, country, or shape
-* After entering the desired values, press the "enter" key
+* After inputting the desired values, press the "enter" key
 * View table changes on the right side of the screen

 Table before Search Filters:

 ![image](https://github.com/corispade/UFO_Sightings/blob/main/static/images/bottom_website.png)

-Table after Search Filters:
+Example table after Search Filters:

 ![image](https://github.com/corispade/UFO_Sightings/blob/main/static/images/bottom_website_filter.png)

-To refresh the search table, scroll to the top of the page and click "UFO Sightings" to refresh the page.
+To refresh the search table, scroll to the top of the page and click "UFO Sightings" in the top left corner of the webpage.
+See below:

 ![image](https://github.com/corispade/UFO_Sightings/blob/main/static/images/refresh.png)

 # Summary:
 One major drawback of this website is that the search table only shows static data from the past.
-I would suggest to create a separate webpage where people can input their own UFO sightings, then we could setup our webpage to pull the new data in order to keep the website up to date and relevant.
+I would suggest to create a separate webpage where people can input their own UFO sightings, then we could format our webpage to pull the new data in order to keep the website up to date and relevant.

-Recommendations I have for further development:
+Recommendations for further development:

 1. Move the refresh button to set it below the search table.
 It is difficult to find and a bit annoying to scroll to the top of the page just to refresh the table.

 2. The US is the only country in the data provided.
 I would suggest to either find more data from outside the US, or remove the country filter as it is an unnecessary addition.

+3. To reduce the size of the webpage and clean up the look of the table, I would suggest to add a scroll functionality to the table.
+This way, once more data is added, the webpage does not continue to grow in length.
+This will also help us to fix the column headers at the top and the search functions to the left of the table.